rajo69/RESNET-18-Robustness-in-MATLAB/README.md

 # Robustness Testing of ResNet-18 Image Classifier on CIFAR-10 Against Adversarial White-Box Attacks

 This repository contains a series of experiments designed to evaluate the robustness of a ResNet-18 architecture trained on the CIFAR-10 dataset against adversarial white-box attacks.
 Specifically, the experiments focus on testing the model against Fast Gradient Sign Method (FGSM) and Projected Gradient Descent (PGD) attacks.
 The results highlight the trade-offs between standard accuracy on clean data and robustness to adversarial examples.
+All the necessary files are in this [MATLAB Drive](https://drive.mathworks.com/sharing/401b7564-cee0-4d19-916d-e66be3b1bb24) under folder 'MATLAB Project'.

 ## Project Structure